rundeck/docs/docs/administration/projects/resource-model-sources/builtin.md

-# Built-in Resource Model Source Plugins
+# Open Source Resource Model Source Plugins

 Rundeck includes these Built-in plugins in the core installation: